westonstearns/courses-googlevis-weston/chapter1.md

 test_function("join",
             incorrect_msg = "Looks like you did not use the join() formula to correctly to merge your data frames.")

-# Instruction 3
-test_output_contains("tail(development_final)",
-                     incorrect_msg = "Don't forget to inspect the last few rows of `development_final`.
-The output should not contain any observations after 2008 and 5 newly renamed columns.")

 success_msg("Your data is almost ready!
 Only one more set of data preparations and you can start to make some sweet visualizations!")
 ```